Being chronically tired limits recovery.

 I’ve suffered from insomnia for as long as I can remember; vivid dreams, nightmares, rushes of nighttime adrenaline, pain, muscle cramps dismissed as ”growing pains”, and unexplained wakefulness have been my normal from my teens into my 30s.
 As I became worse at sleeping, my stubbornness and coping skills thrived as I somehow managed to achieve a fair bit in a rather unwell state of chronic sleep deprivation: I’d cycle from tired, to burnout, to survival mode, then would crash every 3-4 months.
 From a crash, I’d crawl back up to a fatigued coping-mode only to rinse and repeat the whole cycle and wonder why I couldn’t stay on top of it.
 While I was aware that this was not how my peers operated, I was living my reality while keeping pace with life and the demanding work hours therein.
 I had even- for a time- accepted that this was just how things were and made peace with it as best I could.

 One day, while injured and trying to push through to keep up appearances, I accidentally fell asleep in a closet at work while retrieving some material.
 I wasn’t asleep for long but I felt ashamed and worried that I’d let my co-worker down.
-Two years after that incident, I have a little more clarity on where I should rest my concerns: If you’re falling asleep mid-stride, don’t apologize for doing so and instead do let go of the shame that does nothing but get in the way.
+A year or two after that incident, I gained a little more clarity on where I should rest my concerns: If you’re falling asleep mid-stride, don’t apologize for doing so and instead do let go of the shame that does nothing but get in the way.
 Understand that your system is no longer crying for help but is instead screaming for it.

-While I’m not perfect, I have slept more in the last 8 months than I have in years; waking is usually limited to some flare-related cyclical dislocations/subluxations and none of them involve panic attacks or skull-crushing grinding (although the frequent tailbone migration is still just as unpleasant).
+While I’m not perfect, I have slept more restfully in the last 18 months than I have in most of my adult years; waking is usually limited to some flare-related cyclical dislocations/subluxations and none of them involve panic attacks or skull-crushing grinding (although the frequent tailbone migration is still just as unpleasant).
 This article explains some of the things I’ve changed and other successful strategies used with clients.
 It is by no means an exhaustive list but if we prepare ourselves for sleep during the day, we have a greater chance of achieving it each night, over time and with increasing quality.

 1) Get outside and seek daylight: